HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 * **Collect Halite at Origin**

-   Ships can collect 25% of the halite from the sea at their present location.
-If this evaluates to 0 halite, the ship collects the remaining halite in the cell.
+   Ships can collect 25% of the halite from the sea at their present location, rounded up to the nearest integer.

    `ship.stay_still()` returns an engine command to keep this ship where it is and collect halite.